Athletes’ head injuries can provoke surprisingly long-lasting harm

 Similar changes in brain activity emerged in a second study.
 This one, in Canada, involved boys who played hockey.
 It searched for acute effects — changes measured within days to a few months after a head injury.

 Kathryn Manning is an imaging researcher at Western University in London, Ontario.
 The athletes that her group studied were all between 11 and 14, when they can start body checking.
-This is when a player drives themself into another to get the puck away from an opponent.
+This is when a player drives himself into another to get the puck away from an opponent.
 Such hard hits can cause concussions.
 Manning’s group recruited 17 players who had received concussions and 26 more who had not.

 The researchers scanned the brains of concussed players twice.
-The first time was 24 to 72 hours after they suffered a concussion.
+The first time was 24 to 72 hours after a concussion.
 The second scan was three months later.
 Boys in the control group were scanned just once.
 The researchers used an imaging technology known as functional magnetic resonance imaging, or fMRI.
 It uses a strong magnetic field to show which parts of the brain are communicating with each other.

 Within three days of a concussion, communication between different brain regions dropped a bit, Manning’s team found.
 By three months after the injury, many more brain regions were chatting with each other.
 However, many were doing this even when they were supposed to be at rest.

 The concussed brains appeared to over-compensate, Manning now says.
 Just as Hudac’s team had found, these injured brains were trying to recover from the long-lasting damage by spreading out their work over a larger area.
 Manning’s team published these data in the October 25 issue of Neurology.